 The work of PFCCAP would not be possible without the generous support of grant funders, regular donors and individual contributors.
 We would like to acknowledge the following groups for supporting PFCCAP in our work to-date:

-Partners for Cancer Control and Prevention is led by President Dr. Armando Sardi, Vice President Dr. John Singer, and Treasurer Carlos Garcia.
+Partners for Cancer Care and Prevention is led by President Dr. Armando Sardi, Vice President Dr. John Singer, and Treasurer Carlos Garcia.
 Our executive board is made of leadership professionals in the fields of public health nursing, surgical oncology, evaluation, nutrition, and law, and mental and emotional health.
 Please click the links below to learn more about each of our executive board members and organization leaders.

 Armando Sardi, M.D., is the founder and president of Partners for Cancer Care and Prevention.
 He serves as the director of The Institute for Cancer Care at Mercy and as the chief of the Institute's Surgical Oncology Division.
 Dr. Sardi is an internationally renowned surgeon and one of the foremost surgical oncologists in the United States using Intraperitoneal Hyperthermic Chemotherapy (HIPEC), an aggressive treatment for patients with late stage, complex cancer diagnosis in the abdominal region.
 Dr. Sardi is a National Cancer Institute Clinical Investigator and is committed to conducting vital research leading to breakthroughs in the aggressive management of complex cancers.
 He has authored more than 120 medical publications and is a frequent public speaker on various topics in surgical oncology on both a national and international platform.
 Dr. Sardi obtained his Medical Degree from Universidad del Valle, Cali, Colombia - S.A. and completed fellowship training in surgical oncology at Ohio State University Hospital.